On the convergence rate of a numerical method for the Hunter-Saxton equation: Exact solution to the two multipeakon examples

 Observe that $y(t, \cdot)$ is strictly increasing for each $t \in [0, 2)$, such that its inverse can be computed by solving $x=y(t, \xi)$ in terms of $\xi$.
 It therefore follows from \eqref{eq:MapM} that

-Wave breaking takes place at time $t=2$ for all $\xi \in [0, 1]$, cf. \eqref{eq:ExBreak}.
-Thus, as some energy possibly is lost at this time, the Lagrangian energy has to be rescaled.
-In particular, it takes the following form for $t \geq 2$,
+Moreover, as some energy possibly is lost at the wave breaking which takes place at time $t=2$ for all $\xi \in [0, 1]$, cf. \eqref{eq:ExBreak}, one has to rescale the Lagrangian energy.
+In particular, for $t \geq 2$, we have